 This recognition is awarded to clubs in which every dues-paying member has contributed a minimum of \$1,000 to the Annual Fund, the PolioPlus Fund, or an approved global grant during the Rotary year.

 End Polio Now: Countdown to History Campaign Certificate of Appreciation

-Awarded to clubs that annually contribute \$1,500 or more to Rotary's PolioPlus Fund beginning 1 July 2013 through 30 June 2023.
+This certificate is awarded to clubs that annually contribute \$1,500 or more to Rotary's PolioPlus Fund.